J-Human/J-Human/README.md

 # About me

-Hello there!

-My name is Justin.
-I work on backend development, open source, and an adequate amount of web (and frameworks like React/Vue).
+Hi there, my name's Justin.
+I'm an avid programmer that mainly does backend development, open source, and an adequate amount of web (and frameworks like React/Vue).

 I commonly use TypeScript, C++, and Python.
-I also know UNIX shell scripting, Git, and SQL for database management.
+I also know UNIX shell scripting, Git, and SQL.

 I enjoy watching movies, travelling, reading books, and gaming.